Get back into writing and develop a productive writing habit in this intimate, inspiring, and highly interactive 6-week course.

 DATES: February 1 - March 14

-2020 was an unusual year.
-If your plans to write fell by the wayside, you're not alone.
+A new year means positive new habits.
+If your plans to write fell by the wayside last year, you're not alone.
 The Winter Writing Reboot is designed to help you start writing again.
 In this six-week course, you'll set clear and manageable goals, develop a writing habit, get one-one-one professional feedback on your writing, and be part of a passionate community of writers.

 Every week, you'll receive: